 The investigation entails an initial interview of the accused student where they will be informed of the investigation and questioned about the allegations and asked to discuss their involvement.
-Based on this interview the Dean of the College and/or Director of Student & Career Services will consult with the Student Success Team to make an initial determination of whether the college policies and standards have been violated.
+Based on this interview the Student Affairs Director will consult with the Student Success Team to make an initial determination of whether the college policies and standards have been violated.
 If it is determined that no misconduct has occurred, the matter shall be closed.

 If there is a determination that misconduct has occurred, the student will be informed of this and the sanctions that have been decided regarding the matter.
-If the student agrees to the sanctions, then there is to be a signed written agreement between the Dean of the College and the student describing the specifics of the misconduct and the sanctions.
+If the student agrees to the sanctions, then there is to be a signed written agreement between the Student Affairs Director and the student describing the specifics of the misconduct and the sanctions.
 This signed agreement will constitute the final decision of the misconduct allegation.

-If the student disagrees with the initial findings of the investigation the Dean of the College may implement an administrative review process that furthers the investigation and can include additional interviews with the accused student, the complainant, witnesses, and the review of other documentation if appropriate.
+If the student disagrees with the initial findings of the investigation the Student Affairs Director may implement an administrative review process that furthers the investigation and can include additional interviews with the accused student, the complainant, witnesses, and the review of other documentation if appropriate.
 This administrative review process will then, in turn, be considered by an appointed ad hoc committee that includes three to four members of academic administration.